qianmengchen/TopGoaler/readme.md

 ## Setup

-Run `npm install` to get all the dependencies.
+Run `cd client; npm install` to get all the dependencies for client.
+Then do the same for `server`.

-Then run `expo start` to get your app running.
+Then in `client`, run `expo start` to get your app running.

-To run the test server, use `node test_server/server.js`.
+To run the server, use `cd server; node server.js`.

 Download 'Expo' client on your iOS/Android device to run it natively (over the cloud too).